 The University offers full-time integrated undergraduate programmes which consist of single and interdisciplinary programmes on both departmental and faculty/school basis, providing students with training for an all-round development and enabling them to acquire good transferable skills required by the workplace.
 The curriculum structure is broad-based in nature with emphasis on intellectual development and creativity as espoused by the General Education (GE) requirements outside the students' major disciplines.
 Except for the professional programmes, the undergraduate curriculum carries at least 60 units for the major and 38 units of GE courses.
-The aim of the GE curriculum is to provide a foundation for each student’s development as a Whole Person.
-Accordingly, by the time students have completed the GE Programme, students should be able to: (1) communicate effectively as speakers and writers in both English and Chinese; (2) access and manage complex information and problems using technologically appropriate means; (3) apply appropriate mathematical reasoning to address problems in everyday life; (4) acquire an active and healthy lifestyle; (5) use historical and cultural perspectives to gain insight into contemporary issues; (6) apply various value systems to decision-making in personal, professional, and social/political situations; (7) make connections among a variety of disciplines to gain insight into contemporary personal, professional, and community situations.
+The aim of the GE curriculum is to provide a foundation for each student’s development as a Whole Person through exposure to a range of transferable skills, guiding principles, and attitudes that all students will need in their future professional and personal lives.
+Through whole-hearted participation in the GE courses, students will begin to construct a deeper understanding of the world around them by making connections at personal, societal, and historical levels.
+In doing so, they will begin to determine where they can best contribute their unique talents within the complex and ever-changing global community.

 English is the medium of instruction for formal classroom teaching, except for those courses that are granted exemption.

 All full-time students with financial need may apply for financial assistance in the form of grants, bursaries and loans.
 Scholarships are awarded to selected recipients including new students on the basis of academic merit and other criteria set by the donors.
-For more information, students should contact the Office of Student Affairs or visit its website at http://sa.hkbu.edu.hk/campus/scholarships.html
+For more information, students should contact the Scholarships and Financial Aid Team or visit its website at http://sa.hkbu.edu.hk/home/campus-life-support/scholarships-financial-aid/.

-Funding from the University is available to enable more students to participate in and benefit from exchange programmes with institutions outside of Hong Kong.
+Funding from the University is available to enable HKBU students to participate in and benefit from exchange programmes with institutions outside of Hong Kong.
 Participating students are provided with financial assistance.
-The University actively promotes the exchange of students and collaboration with institutions outside Hong Kong.
-Each year we send hundreds of students abroad on academic exchanges to some 200 HKBU partner institutions.
-In the 2011/12 academic year, HKBU welcomed 398 in-bound exchange students from North America, Europe, Oceania and Asia.
+We actively promote the exchange of students and collaboration with institutions outside of Hong Kong.
+Each year we send hundreds of students abroad on academic exchanges to some 300 HKBU partner institutions.
+In the 2012/13 academic year, HKBU welcomed 345 in-bound exchange students from around the globe.

-Aided by an international team of academics and visiting scholars, HKBU is committed to creating a cosmopolitan learning environment that helps instil in all students the skills, attitudes and values necessary to acquire a global perspective.
-The Consul-General-in-Residence Programme is one of the many initiatives that promote internationalisation on campus.
+Aided by an international team of academics and visiting scholars, HKBU is committed to creating a cosmopolitan learning environment that helps instill in all students the skills, attitudes and values necessary to acquire a global perspective.
+The Consul-General-in-Residence Programme is one of the many initiatives that promote internationalization on campus.

 We also offer many opportunities for local students to participate in overseas study trips, work internships and a diverse range of curricular programmes.
 Such activities help students gain international experience, broaden their horizons and take a more critical view of their life, knowledge and learning.